vivaria/edisonrul.ing/docs/source/cards/m/masked-sorcerer.md

 ### Card Rulings

-●The effect of Masked Sorcerer includes Battle Damage caused when it is attacked in Defense Position by a monster with ATK lower than Masked Sorcerer’s DEF.
+*   The effect of Masked Sorcerer includes Battle Damage caused when it is attacked in Defense Position by a monster with ATK lower than Masked Sorcerer’s DEF.